yathAg/openroad_vsd_7nmContest/README.md

 ```

 > Make sure that to remember the location of where the ORFS repository is cloned and every time a new terminal is launched, the `setup_env.sh` file is sourced.

+2) Install Klayout.

+ Installing from source but that takes a really ....really long time and the added fuss of getting the dependencies, making sure the path variable is correct and still after the process there were some issues.

+Fortunately there is a .deb package and takes care of the installation with one click and can be found [here](https://www.klayout.de/build.html)

+> Note: The Latest release (0.28.5) was installed